 It is also important to have in mind what could go wrong.
 At the worst, the clause in your mortgage that says you should have informed the lender could have serious consequences.
 “Some people tear down their whole house and then find they don’t have enough money, or a good plan, or the contractor goes bust,” he says.
 “But the value of the collateral for the bank has diminished, and that’s what they want to avoid.
 At the end of the day, they can execute the deed of mortgage which means they can sell the property on your behalf at auction.
 I can’t recall this happening, but technically that’s the bottom line.”

 He also warns of finding a good contractor, a good one will know what you are and aren’t allowed to do in your local area.

 On the plus side, if you are doing work to improve the environmental performance of your house, such as adding insulation, solar panels or a heat pump, you can borrow an extra 6% on your mortgage and may qualify for government subsidies too.
 “This will increase the energy rating of your property as well and this will increase the value of your house if you sell it,” Jansen adds.

-Finally, put yourself in your neighbor’s shoes, there is absolutely no benefit to them that you are doing up your house, only constant nuisance while they are at home.
+Finally, put yourself in your neighbour’s shoes, there is absolutely no benefit to them that you are doing up your house, only constant nuisance while they are at home.
 “Communicate!” advises Jansen.
-“If you are doing all the work yourself at times that are logical for you, but not for other neighbors with young kids who are doing all their work at home, inform your neighbors.
+“If you are doing all the work yourself at times that are logical for you, but not for other neighbours with young kids who are doing all their work at home, inform your neighbours.